-Soon after the star’s post on the popular social media site this Saturday, “Katy Perry shooting scared” began to trend on major search engines like Bing and Yahoo, bringing to mind that these shocking bouts of gun violence that hit headlines almost weekly now leave a real impact among everyone.
+Soon after the star’s post on the popular social media site this Saturday, “Katy Perry shooting scared” began to trend on major search engines like Bing and Yahoo, bringing to mind that these shocking bouts of gun violence that hit headlines leave a real impact amongst everyone.
 Perry is now asking for her fans to consider what must be done to make a positive difference and counteract this progressive hostility.
-In essence, she is pleading for the violence to stop, and calling for “actual change” to occur in the near future.
+In essence, she is pleading for the violence to stop.

 "Is anyone else really sad about the constant stream of shootings and how normal it's becoming to see these headlines on a weekly basis?" the 29-year-old posted this weekend.